celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 - The significance of blockchain technology
 - Use cases and the blockchain's operation
-- Immutable Records, Smart Contracts, and Distributed Ledger Technology (DLT) are the three main components of the blockchain.
+- Immutable records, smart contracts, and distributed ledger technology (DLT) are the three main components of the blockchain.
 - Learn about the decentralization of Web3, consensus methods, hashing operations, mining, security, and cryptocurrencies.
 - Include Web3 elements such as blocks, block indexes, timestamps, block hashes, block times, and others.

-To understand better, there are free online courses from blockchain professionals.
+To understand blockchain technology better, there are free online courses from blockchain professionals.
 These include the free [Celo YouTube channel for developers](https://youtube.com/@CeloOrg), the Blockchain Developer Nano degree on Udacity, and the Blockchain Developer Course by Pluralsight.

 ## Learn cryptography